-The Housing Element is a chapter in the City's General Plan that is updated every 8 years to plan for new housing and lays out the goals, policies and programs to meet the community's housing needs.
-Every California city and county adopts a Housing Element!
+The Housing Element is a chapter in the City's General Plan that is updated every 8 years to plan for new housing and lays out the goals, policies and programs to mee the community's housing needs.
+Every California city and county adopts a Housing our participation in the Housing Element, Safety Element, and Environmental Justice Element updates will help shape our City's planning documents and determine the goals, policies and programs that will shape our community's future.
+Your participation helps us ensure our process is as inclusive and community driven